apache/cordova-docs/www/docs/en/3.0.0/guide/platforms/ios/upgrading.md

 4. Update the Cordova script reference in your `www/index.html` file (and any other files that contain the script reference) to point to the new `cordova-1.8.0.js` file.

-If you intend on using the Capture API, you will need the new __iPad retina-display__ assets:
+If you intend on using the <a href="../../../cordova/media/capture/capture.html">Capture</a> API, you will need the new __iPad retina-display__ assets:

-1. Copy the `Resources/Capture.bundle` item from the new project into your project folder, over-writing your existing `Resources/Capture.bundle` item.
+1. Copy the `Resources/<a href="../../../cordova/media/capture/capture.html">Capture</a>.bundle` item from the new project into your project folder, over-writing your existing `Resources/<a href="../../../cordova/media/capture/capture.html">Capture</a>.bundle` item.

-2. In your project, select the `Capture.bundle` item into your Project Navigator in Xcode, type the __Delete__ key, then select __Remove Reference__ from the resulting dialog.
+2. In your project, select the `<a href="../../../cordova/media/capture/capture.html">Capture</a>.bundle` item into your Project Navigator in Xcode, type the __Delete__ key, then select __Remove Reference__ from the resulting dialog.

-3. Drag the new `Capture.bundle` from Step 1 above into your Project Navigator in Xcode, then select the __Create groups for any added folders__ radio button.
+3. Drag the new `<a href="../../../cordova/media/capture/capture.html">Capture</a>.bundle` from Step 1 above into your Project Navigator in Xcode, then select the __Create groups for any added folders__ radio button.

 ## Upgrading 1.6.x projects to 1.7.0 ##